Actindo-AG/Documentation/DataHub/UserInterface/01a_Attributes.md

     Enable this toggle to set the attribute status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is enabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Contains sensitive data*
-    Enable this toggle if the potential attribute values may be sensitive.
+    Enable this toggle if the attribute values may be sensitive.
 By default, this toggle is disabled.

 **CONFIGURATION**